Issigeac, Dordogne tourism & sightseeing

-Issigeac is in the southern part of the Dordogne department to the east of Eymet and south-east of Bergerac.
+Issigeac is in the southern part of the Dordogne department to the east of Eymet and south-east of Bergerac, on a site occupied since the 6th century by a monastery and with prehistoric habitations that were occupied thousands of years ago.

-On a site occupied since the 6th century by a monastery (and with prehistoric habitations much earlier still), the Issigeac that we can see today dates largely from the 13th-16th centuries.
+The Issigeac that we see today dates largely from the 13th-16th centuries.
 Firstly property of the Lords of Bergerac, then later the Bishops of Sarlat, the town had a tumultuous middle ages, with much involvement and damage during the Hundred Years War and the Wars of Religion.

-Until a few years ago Issigeac was one of the great undiscovered villages of the Dordogne region - truly a village that time forgot.
-That is no longer the case, and the weekly market each Sunday morning now attracts very many people, but the village has retained a great deal of its charm despite the arrival of tourism - and outside high season for tourists, the village is still very much a sleepy quiet little town.
+France This Way comment: until a few years ago Issigeac was one of the undiscovered villages of the Dordogne region - truly a village that time forgot.
+That is no longer the case but the village has retained a great deal of its charm despite the arrival of tourism - and outside high season for tourists, the village is still very much a sleepy quiet little town.

 Issigeac lacks a central focus, but is rather a warren of medieval houses and streets to be explored at your leisure, admiring the details on the houses, and the numerous half-timbered properties.